Mines safety bulletin no. 191 | 25 October 2023 | Version 3

 - Introduce a buddy system and/or task rotation.

-Consideration should be given to the development of triggered action response plans (TARP) for controlling heat exposure on a shiftly basis.
+Consideration should be given to the development of triggered action response plans (TARPs) for controlling heat exposure on a shift by shift basis.
 The action trigger values should be aligned to local heat conditions such as Effective Temperature (ET) in the underground environment and ambient air temperature in surface operations.
 Forecasts from the Bureau of Meteorology provide a useful indication of thermal conditions in outdoor surface environments for use in TARPs.

 RECOGNISING SIGNS OF HEAT ILLNESS

 The human body has a thermoregulatory system which maintains a constant internal core temperature even when exposed to varying environmental conditions.
 When the body's core temperature exceeds 37°C, it reacts by increasing the blood flow to the skin, thus producing sweat that cools the body when it evaporates.
 Most people feel comfortable when the air temperatures are between 20°C and 27°C and when the relative humidity ranges from 35 to 60 per cent.
 Workers may feel uncomfortable when air temperature or humidity is higher than this.
-When exposure to heat exceeds the body's capacity to maintain hydration and thermal balance, health related illness can occur.
+When exposure to heat exceeds the body's capacity to maintain hydration and thermal balance, heat related illness can occur.

 CMWs should be trained to recognise the signs and symptoms of heat related illnesses and to take preventative actions to prevent illness or injury.
 Heat related illness can take several forms including: